newrelic/nri-flex/docs/basic-tutorial.md

       devtmpfs       devtmpfs    246296576            0    246296576       0% /dev
       ```
       Into an array containing `["devtmpfs", "devtmpfs", "246296576", "0", "246296576", "0%", "/dev"]`
-    - `set_header` specifies a matching name for each value of the aforementioned array.
+    - `set_header` specifies, in order, a matching name for each value of the aforementioned array.
     - `perc_to_decimal: true` aims for converting any percentage string into a decimal value
       (this is, removing the trailing `%` symbol, if exists).